Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 Is Proton Pass open source?

-Review Basis: This review is based on two years of hands-on implementation experience and current product offerings, pricing, and features as of November 2025.
-Information verified through Proton's official documentation, independent security audit reports, and recent certifications.
-We may earn affiliate commissions from purchases made through our links, which helps support our independent testing and review process.
+This review is based on two-plus years of hands-on implementation experience and current product offerings, pricing, and features as of February 2026.
+Information verified through Proton's official documentation, independent security audit reports, and established certifications (SOC 2 Type II, ISO 27001).

 Related Resources: